An intensive therapy program to help children meet their functional goals

 Sometimes children in this program show some initial resistance (by crying or fussing, for example).
 Although we monitor the child’s response and adjust the progression of the program accordingly, we have found this to be difficult for some families.
 If this is the case, we may ask you to leave the room for a period of time while the therapist helps your child work through this stage.

 When not participating directly in therapy, you are welcome to leave the waiting room and visit locations within walking distance of our department.
 In order to remain in immediate contact, you must have a cell phone with you and leave the number with the treating therapist.
 For the first two weeks you are not expected to attend the whole session each day with your child.

 During the last week of the Therasuit program, you are required to be available to attend each of the final five sessions.
 Your child’s therapist will review your child’s tailored home program with you so you can help him or her maintain progress at home.

 Parents are required to fill out an application before their child can begin the program.
-For more information about the Therasuit program or to receive an application, call the phone number below.
-The application is also available online here.
+The application may be completed online by following the links below:

 Johns Hopkins All Children’s Child Development and Rehabilitation Center

 Johns Hopkins All Children’s Outpatient Care, Brandon